docker/machine/README.md

 guide which may help you to resolve of the issues you may be seeing.

-Note that some of the suggested solutions are only available on the Docker Machine master branch.
+Note that some of the suggested solutions are only available on the Docker Machine default branch.
 If you need them, consider compiling Docker Machine from source.
 #### `docker-machine` hangs